 How to feed peanuts to your cat safely

 If you still want to feed your cat peanuts, here’s how to do it safely.

 Only ever offer your cat untreated raw peanuts.
 The salts, spices, and other flavorings that may coat the peanuts that you like to eat could give your cat gastrointestinal issues and make them sick.
-Make sure the outer hard shell has been removed, as even a small part of this could cause a blockage in your cat’s digestive system.
+Make sure the outer hard shell has been removed, as this contains no beneficial nutritional value, might be a choking hazard, or may cause an obstruction along your cat’s digestive tract.

-Some cats may be allergic to peanuts, so watch out for the following symptoms:
+Some cats may be allergic to peanuts, so watch out for the following signs:

 Can cats eat peanut butter?

 If peanuts are non-toxic for cats, what about peanut butter?
 This is okay to give your cat as a very occasional treat, but make sure it’s a natural variety, with no added salt or sugar.

 One thing to watch out for is that peanut butter can be a popular bait for mouse or rat traps.
 If your outdoor cat develops a taste for peanut butter, be careful that they’re not allowed access to anywhere that rodent traps laced with this tasty treat may have placed.